-On behalf of all our members, it gives me great pleasure to present the 2021 AFCEN Annual Report.
+I would like to pay tribute to our experts' unwavering commitment and thank our members for actively participating in our endeavors.
+On behalf of all our members, it gives me great pleasure to present the 2022 AFCEN Annual Report.
 This report clearly illustrates the many achievements and events that our association has organized and supported over the previous year.

-I look forward to seeing you at the next AFCEN Day event on May 12, 2022.
+I look forward to seeing you in Paris on March 29 and 30, 2023, during the next AFCEN Congress.